 - Decision making

-Flexible employees can adapt to change, take on projects outside of their scope and shift their schedule if necessary.
-A flexible and dependable employee is also willing to help on other projects, even when they are in an unfamiliar focus area.
+Dependability and flexibility work in tandem, as flexible employees are always dependable, and vice versa.
+Employers hire candidates who demonstrate reliability, responsibility, and trustworthiness.
+Flexible employees can adapt to change, take on projects outside of their scope, and shift their schedule if necessary.
+A flexible and dependable employee is also willing to help their colleagues with projects, even when the subject matter is unfamiliar.

 - Nonverbal communication